THE MIGHTY RAVENEL

 I saw the Ravenel in the far, far off distance, and headed towards it.

 The walk back to the car, although sore and hot, had a destination; an end goal, which acted as a carrot on a stick.
-As I was getting off the bridge on the Mount Pleasant side, with the late afternoon sun really running the score up, I saw a large, large individual just beginning the walk.
+As I was getting off the bridge on the Mount Pleasant side, with the late afternoon sun really running the score up, I saw a very, very large individual just beginning the walk.

 It crossed my mind to make a joke to them about what a tough trek it was, hoping they knew what they were getting into.
-But I refrained, it’s none of my business and I’m sure they knew what they were doing.
+But I refrained, it was none of my business and I’m sure they knew what they were doing.
 After all, what kind of idiot would attempt to cross this megastructure without knowing what they were getting into?

 “A Newfound Respect”